 One of the newer options for straightening teeth is called Invisalign.
 This changes the concept of what does an orthodontist do a little because Invisalign was not available in the past.
 This is a custom-made aligner designed to be interchanged approximately twice each month.
 The length of time they are required depends on the severity of the misalignment but is generally six to eighteen months.
 Invisalign is a lot like a mouth retainer because it prevents teeth from shifting incorrectly.

-A mold of the patient’s teeth is used to computer generate the clear aligner.
+A mold of the patient’s teeth is used to computer generate a clear aligner.
 Each fitting is customized to the patient.
 Invisalign is extremely convenient for straightening teeth because they can be easily removed for eating, drinking, brushing, and flossing.
 The aligners are transparent making them nearly invisible to the human eye and there are no metal brackets.
 They are extremely gentle for the gums, cheeks, and mouth because there are no sharp edges.

 Invisalign is not appropriate for all patients and an appointment with an orthodontist is required to establish suitability.
-Invisalign are appropriate for gapping teeth, overcrowded teeth and mild bite issues including open bites, crossbites, underbites, and overbites.
+Invisalign is appropriate for gapping teeth, overcrowded teeth and mild bite issues including open bites, crossbites, underbites, and overbites.

 Additional Orthodontist Services